-- Now, press Control + Shift + : (Press and hold control and shift key and then press colon).
+- Now, press Control + Shift + : (Press and hold the control and shift key and then press the colon).

 - Your cell is still in edit mode, now press the enter key to complete the entry.

 In short, you need to press two shortcuts in sequence to insert this.
-And, if you want to add only one thing out date and time, just skip the shortcut key that.
+And, if you want to add only one thing of date and time, just skip the shortcut key.